-On a warm day in summer, Common Darter dragonflies can frequently be seen basking on the circular seat in the middle of the woodland area, but they can also be seen resting on seed heads or other vegetation in other areas of the site.
-They are a small dragonfly and can be quite numerous at the woodland.
-Males are quite a bright red, while females are a more yellowish brown, though immature males are a similar colour to females and older females can develop reddish lines along their abdomen.
+On a warm day in summer, Common Darter dragonflies can frequently be seen basking on the circular seat in the middle of the woodland or resting on seed heads or vegetation in other areas around the site.

 Common Darter male perching on a seedhead